St. Barts Guide

 Getting to St. Barts and getting around.
 Our transportation tips will help make your trip smoother.
 More good sand advice.

-Gustavia III Airport
+Gustavia III Airport.

 On the right - a valid foreign or international license is required.

 Taxis, rental cars.
+No Uber/Lyft on island.

 Before making their way to St. Barts villas, vacationers like to know a little bit of helpful information to make them feel more at home during their stay.
 Take a look at our travel tips to make your time in villas in St. Barts even more relaxing.